TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Refer a Friend

 0 Your Shopping Cart is Empty FREE SHIPPING
-ON ALL ORDERS Search Catalog Search Promotions Shop Girls Shop Guys
+ON ORDERS OVER $50 Search Catalog Search Promotions Shop Girls Shop Guys Get In Store Coupon

-*   Fleece Favorites Starting at $9.87
+*   Fleece Favorites Starting at $7.87
-*   Outerwear Obsessed Starting at $11.87
+*   Outerwear Obsessed Starting at $13.87
 *   Giftable Jeans Starting at $13.87
-*   Longing for Sleeves Starting at $10.00
+*   Longing for Sleeves Starting at $6.87

-*   Fleece Favorites Starting at $15.87
+*   Fleece Favorites Starting at $15.00
 *   Warm + Rugged Starting at $2.87
-*   Giftable Jeans Starting at $22.00
+*   Giftable Jeans Starting at $10.00
 *   Top Tees Starting at $6.87

-shop sabrina's picks HOLIDAY PLAYLIST learn more Shop Gifts For Her Shop Gifts For Him Find a Store shop girls shop guys <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
+shop girls shop guys shop sabrina's picks HOLIDAY PLAYLIST learn more Shop Gifts For Her Shop Gifts For Him Find a Store <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
 Please turn it on so that you can experience the full capabilities of this site.</p>. </div>.

 CLOSE